Pulitzer Prize-Winning Journalist Charles Krauthammer Is On The Mend After Serious Medical Complications

-After suffering a terrifying accident as a young medical student, Charles Krauthammer has preserved through a lifetime of a devastating injury, physical pain, and serious health problems to become renowned as one of the leading conservative thinkers of his generation.
+After suffering a terrifying accident as a young medical student, Charles Krauthammer has persevered through a lifetime of devastating injury, physical pain, and serious health problems to become renowned as one of the leading conservative thinkers of his generation.
 Recently, illness and medical complications after surgery led to Krauthammer’s prolonged absence from his familiar spot as a featured political commentator on Fox News, which has caused his colleagues and viewers to express their concern for his well-being.

 On May 14, 2018, on his nightly show, Special Report with Bret Baier, Fox News anchor Bret Baier shared an update about his long-time friend when he let the audience know that Charles Krauthammer was finally “back on track” after several surgeries and months in the hospital for rehabilitation.